alexanderghose/mongoose-continue/w04/d2/url-params-lab/url-params-lab.md

  - When your user goes to `/albums`, they see the list of albums (Index view)
  - When your user goes to `/albums/a0`, they see one single album (Details view)
  - Wouldn't it be nice if the user could just click a link to get from the index to the details?
- - Refactor your `albums.ejs` code so that each album has a `<a hreg=...>` hyperlink that directs them to the appropriate details page
+ - Refactor your `albums.ejs` code so that each album has a `<a href=...>` hyperlink that directs them to the appropriate details page
   - This should be a front-end only change!
 Your backend is already doing a great job.

 ## Task 8: Tracks (optional)(bonus):